-The Valdosta Fire Department has been equipped with a hazardous materials response team for over 20 years.
+The Valdosta Fire Department has been equipped with a hazardous materials response team for over 25 years.
 The capabilities of this team have steadily increased as the responsibilities have increased.
 After the events of 9/11, the Federal Emergency Management Agency made available grants funds for Georgia to battle new threats and to increase their existing capability to respond to and mitigate a variety of hazards.
 The Georgia Emergency Management Agency designated the Valdosta Fire Department to receive funding to increase our capabilities to meet these new threats.
-We are now a Type II team and one of only 23 hazardous materials/WMD response teams recognized by GEMA.
+We are a Type III team and one of several hazardous materials/WMD response teams recognized by GEMA.